 The New York State Education Department is highlighting primary sources from the Office of Cultural Education's collections including the Preliminary Emancipation Proclamation and Martin Luther King Jr.'s 1962 Centennial Civil War Commission speech.

-President Abraham Lincoln issued two emancipation proclamations—one on September 22, 1862, and another one hundred days later.
-In the first, Lincoln declared that all slaves would be "forever" free on January 1, 1863, unless the Confederate states returned to the Union.
-Lincoln followed through with his promise, and on New Year's Day 1863 he signed the final Emancipation Proclamation.
+President Lincoln issued two emancipation proclamations -the Preliminary document on September 22, 1862, and a final document one hundred days later.
+In the first, Lincoln declared that all slaves within rebel territory would be "forever" free unless the Confederate states returned to the Union.
+Lincoln followed through with his promise, and on New Year's Day 1863, he signed the final Emancipation Proclamation.
 This draft of the Preliminary Emancipation Proclamation in the collections of the New York State Library is written in Lincoln's own hand and is the only one of its kind to survive.
 The annotated script of Dr. King's speech is in the collection of the State Archives.

 This webpage connects educators with a wide variety of rich resources including primary sources.
 Educators are encouraged to lean on these in support of learning around these pivotal moments in history.
 Guiding questions include:

 What are the main ideas of the Preliminary Emancipation Proclamation and how did they impact society?